muqadasejaz/python-practice-programs/README.md

 - `racecar`
 - `Never odd or even`

+## 📝 Logic
+-  Convert the input string to lowercase.
+-  Remove spaces to handle multi-word strings.
+-  Reverse the string using slicing (`s[::-1]`).
+-  Compare the original string with its reversed version.
+-  If they match → It's a palindrome, otherwise not.

+15. **Check Voting Eligibility**

+ 📖 Description
+This program checks whether a person is **eligible to vote** based on their age.
+According to general rules, a person must be **18 years or older** to vote.

  📝 Logic
-1. Convert the input string to lowercase.
-2. Remove spaces to handle multi-word strings.
-3. Reverse the string using slicing (`s[::-1]`).
-4. Compare the original string with its reversed version.
+- Take the user's age as input.
+- If age is greater than or equal to 18 → Eligible to vote.
+- Otherwise → Not eligible to vote.

+16. **Check Whether a Character is a Vowel or Not**

+ 📖 Description
+This program checks whether a given character is a **vowel** or not.
+Vowels are: `a, e, i, o, u` (both uppercase and lowercase).

+📝 Logic
+- Take a character as input.
+- Check if it belongs to the set of vowels (`a, e, i, o, u, A, E, I, O, U`).
-5. If they match → It's a palindrome, otherwise not.
+- If yes → Print that it is a vowel.
+- Otherwise → Print that it is not a vowel.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------